kaishx/paper_trader/README.md

 This is a pairs trading algorithm utilizing Kalman Filters and Hurst Exponents to trade mean-reverting pairs.

-Below is the architecture of the whole system
+Below is the architecture of the whole system:

 ![System Architecture](assets/Design.png)